Cockroaches: Species Common to Our Central Virginia Region Part #2 – German Cockroach

 Welcome back Loyal "dog-blog" fans.
 This is Hunter, Loyal Termite and Pest Control's termite sniffing K-9 detective; ready to continue my quest to educate all my readers about the cockroach species' most common to our central Virginia region.
 In Part #1, I featured the American Cockroach, Part #2 was the German Cockroach; now here in Part #3 it will be the Oriental Cockroach.

 In the U.S. the Oriental Cockroach is sometimes referred to as the "black beetle" because of its dark oily black color.
 They are ¾" to 1" long.
-At first glace it appears wingless; however it does have wings but cannot fly.
-Instead they use their 6 legs to scuttle around.
+At first glance it appears wingless; however, it does have wings but cannot fly.
+Instead, they use their 6 legs to scuttle around.

 Unlike German cockroaches, Oriental cockroaches cannot climb up vertical surfaces.
 Both have long thread-like antennae that they use to sense food.